WetHat/MarkdownToHtml/Documentation/ConvertTo-NavigationItem.md

 ```

 Generates a label.
-Note that the `RelativePath` is not needed:
+Note that the `RelativePath` is not used.

+Output:

 ~~~ html
 <div class='navitem'>Introduction</div>